cablelabs/xilinx-operator/README.md

 This is a Phase I proof-of-concept/minimum viable product operator that installs the Xilinx FPGA driver(s) and [device plugin](https://github.com/Xilinx/FPGA_as_a_Service/tree/master/k8s-fpga-device-plugin/) on a specific cluster worker node configuration.

-> ⚠️ NOTE: To work with an older FPGA, we need to use a particular kernel version with RHEL 7.
-The driver installation job can only run on a particular machine that matches the exact kernel version with the demo FPGA installed.
-See the ansible role [main vars file](xilinx-operator-example/roles/xilinxtestoperator/vars/main.yml) for the particular kernel and FPGA version supported.

 TODOs:

 - [ ] The extended resource resource limit for the example pod is hard-coded to a particular device name/version.
 This needs to be extracted automatically from the worker node description.
+- [ ] Automate the flashing of the development target platform to the FPGA card.

 ## Prerequisites

 1. [operator-sdk](https://sdk.operatorframework.io/) installed
+1. Firmware manually flashed to the FPGA card.
+This step is currently manual because it requires a *cold* reboot of the host machine.
-2. (Optional): Docker installed to build and push images[^1]
+1. (Optional): Docker installed to build and push images[^1]

 ## Build driver container image[^1]